nekocode/Items/README.md

 }
 ```

-And then dependency them to your module.
+And then dependency them to your module:

 ```gradle
 dependencies {